 Who needs hyaluronic acid?

-Everyone!
+"Hyaluronic acid is a must-have in your moisturizer, regardless of your skin type, because it’s the ultimate hydrator,” say Dr. Henry.
+Every skin type would look its most youthful, plump, and radiant with an optimized moisture barrier.
 Your moisture barrier can be compromised daily by environmental factors like indoor heating, sun exposure, dehydration, pollution, and dirt.
 Additionally, your body naturally loses about one pint of water a day, which can affect your skin’s level of hydration, especially if you fall into the 75% of Americans who are chronically dehydrated.
-But hyaluronic acid isn’t just for dry skin, and it isn’t just for winter either.
-Every skin type would look its most youthful, plump, and radiant with an optimized moisture barrier.
 Also keep in mind that your ability to retain water and naturally produce hyaluronic acid declines as you age, which can exacerbate increased dryness, fine lines, wrinkles, and sagging.
 (Babies have such soft, plump skin because they have a ton of hyaluronic acid in their cute, pinchable bodies.)

 Bottom line: Make sure hyaluronic acid is part of your skin care regimen.